Limited Time 4/20 Special: $4.20 off for AR & FL patients — use code OZARK420 (Apr 1–20)

 Once received, you can legally purchase medical marijuana at any licensed Pennsylvania dispensary.

 Some conditions, such as Type II Diabetes Mellitus and Moderate to Severe Traumatic Brain Injury, are approved for research purposes only.
+While depression itself is not a qualifying condition, understanding related symptoms can help patients identify potential eligibility through other diagnoses.
+Learn more about the stages of depression and how symptoms may overlap with qualifying conditions.

 Caregivers